argumentcomputer/lurk-beta/spec/soundness-notes.md

 simply the data.

 Another way to think of this is that the type tag uniquely identifies the function used to derive the content-address from the expression.
-Immediate values are derived with the identify function, and compound values are derived by hashing their constituents (both type and value elements) using a hash of appropriate arity and a type-specific preimage layout.
+Immediate values are derived with the identity function, and compound values are derived by hashing their constituents (both type and value elements) using a hash of appropriate arity and a type-specific preimage layout.

 For example, an actual Lurk cons has type tag